triplepoint/web_development_vm_how_to/docs/php_nginx_vm.md

     pear upgrade
     ```
 - Nginx - `make clean` and recompile as during the install above
-- Ruby Gem update for Compass and SASS:

-    ``` bash
-    gem update
-    ```
-- YUI-Compressor - redownload and overwrite the jar file, as during the install above

 Once all upgrades are complete, the various services will need to be restarted